-Budgeted cost: £ breakfast club/wraparound 2,000; ELSA support for pupils 2,000, uniform £2,500 vulnerable families and improve parental engagement (toddler group, community events etc, family learning projects etc.) Attendance Officer appointed to work 1⁄2 day a week to analyse attendance and contact low attenders.
-Family champion worker to complete First Day Call and support families to raise attendance / We define parental engagement as the involvement of parents in supporting their children's academic learning.
-It includes: • approaches and programmes which aim to develop parental skills such as literacy or IT skills; • general approaches which encourage parents to support their children with, for example reading or homework; • the involvement of parents in their children's learning activities; and • more intensive programmes for families in crisis. • Training for another staff member to lead ELSA support in school punctuality.
-Uniform vouchers SENCo to support children who are having difficulty accessing learning through behavioural issues to support their management of their own behaviour.
+Budgeted cost: £ breakfast club/wraparound 2,000

+Activity Evidence that supports this approach Challenge number(s) addressed Family champion appointed to work with vulnerable families and improve parental engagement (toddler group, community EEF (+3) We define parental engagement as the involvement of parents in support- ing their children's academic learning.
+It includes: 1, 4

+· · · · · · · · · · · · · · · · · · · events etc, family learning projects etc.) approaches and programmes which aim to develop parental skills such as literacy or IT skills; general approaches which en- courage parents to support their children with, for example reading or homework; the involvement of parents in their children's learning activi- ties; and more intensive programmes for families in crisis.
+Attendance Officer appointed to work 1⁄2 day a week to analyse attendance and contact low attenders.
+Family champion worker to complete First Day Call and support families to raise attendance / punctuality.
+SENCo to support children who are having difficulty accessing learning through behavioural issues to support their management of their own behaviour.
 EEF (+4) Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self- management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 SEL interventions might focus on the ways in which pupils work with (and alongside) their peers, teachers, family and community.
 These include: specialised programmes which are targeted at students with particular social or emotional needs.
 5